 Nutrition and Health: An update.
 Belfast Northern Ireland.
 Diet and bone health in older age.

-I am the Degree Programme Director for the newly formed Food Marketing and Nutrition (DB64) degree programme.
+I am the Degree Programme Director for the BSc Food and Human Nutrition (B4D6) degree programme.

-I am a member of the school's undergraduate Learning and Teaching committee.
+I am a member of the Faculty of Medical Sciences FLTSEC committee and the admissions subgroup.